-The Hotels & Resorts segment owns 10 operating units, including one in Malaysia and nine other overseas-based units.
+The Hotels & Resorts segment owns 10 operating units, with one in Malaysia and nine based overseas.
 Bayview Hotel Malacca is located in Malaysia while the remaining 9 hotels and resorts located overseas are 30 Bencoolen (Singapore); Chateau Tongariro Hotel and Wairakei Resort Taupo (New Zealand); The Sydney Boulevard Hotel, Bayview Eden, Bayview On The Park and Bayview Geographe Resort (Australia); Somerset Park Suanplu (Thailand) and Thistle Holborn The Kingsley Hotel (United Kingdom).